jean-baka/unix-commandline-guide/exercises1-files.md

   9. How can you create in a single command a file containing the contents "Hello, world!" and named `universal_greeting.txt`?

-  10. What about creating the same file but with filename "universal greeting.txt" (the filename contains a space)?
+  10. What about creating the same file but with filename `universal greeting.txt` (the filename contains a space)?

   11. In Bash, how do you redirect the output of a command so that it is not displayed on the screen but rather goes into a file?